6. Various Aspects of Daily Work

 Manually create the package list by listing package names or using make macros to manipulate the default package list $(PTX_PACKAGES_INSTALL).

-To add a single custom package, extra packages can be uses.
+To add a single custom package, extra packages can be used.
 An extra package is not added to $(PTX_PACKAGES_INSTALL).
 It is created by modifying the package rule like this:

 EXTRA_PACKAGES-$(PTXCONF_BOARD_A_EXTRA) += board-a-extra